KuzonFyre/GeoPrize/README.md

 # GeoPrize

 GeoPrize is a web application that can be used to create a geo location smart contract.
 The awarder specifies a geolocation and a prize and assigns the smart contract to the awardee.
 On arriving at the given geolcation signed in the awardee recivies their prize.

+### Technologies Used:
+- HardHat
+- Ethers
+- MetaMask
+- Google Maps API
+- Firebase
+- Solidity
+- React
+- Vite
+- Node.js